 As in many other sectors, technology is causing massive market disruption in the automotive industry.
 Nowadays, in-vehicle connectivity, autonomous driving, electric cars, and car-sharing are transforming the sole definition of a vehicle.

-In this new and dynamic market situation, Original Equipment Manufacturers (OEMs) are facing a series of challenges.
+Original Equipment Manufacturers (OEMs) face a series of challenges in this new and dynamic market situation.
 The fast-changing consumer demands are putting automotive companies under increasing pressure to innovate faster.

-Automotive companies need to shorten the production cycle to ensure their innovations are still up-to-date by the moment the new model reaches the market.
-The ability to continuously learn and adapt to changes quickly is becoming critical for the survival of automotive companies.
+Automotive companies need to shorten the production cycle to ensure their innovations are still up-to-date when the new model reaches the market.
+The ability to continuously learn and adapt to changes quickly is becoming critical for automotive companies' survival.

 Compared to traditional waterfall-based approaches, the Agile way is highly iterative and encourages delivery in smaller batches.
-The main focus lies on the frequent delivery of customer value and quicker response to changing conditions.
-So, in the new era of car manufacturing, it is no wonder we are witnessing the application of Agile in the automotive industry more and more often.
+The main focus lies in the frequent delivery of customer value and a quicker response to changing conditions.
+So, in the new era of car manufacturing, it is no wonder we are witnessing Agile's application in the automotive industry more and more often.

 Customers are expecting more from their vehicles than ever before.
 From comfort to performance to connectivity - automotive companies must make sure they are understanding correctly what potential buyers find valuable and what drives their purchase decision.

-To put Agile in the picture - some of the main principles of the Agile approach put forward customer collaboration and faster feedback loops.
+To put Agile in the picture - some of the main principles of the approach put forward customer collaboration and faster feedback loops.
 Agile companies continuously engage with their customers to gather feedback early in the process and to recognize changing market forces as they emerge.
-Further on, they use techniques such as prototypes and MVPs to validate assumptions about how the product can meet customer needs.
+Further on, they use prototypes and MVPs to validate assumptions about how the product can meet customer needs.